swiftlang/swift-evolution/proposals/0251-simd-additions.md

 ## Effect on ABI stability

-These are all purely additiive changes with no effect on source stability.
+These are all purely additive changes with no effect on source stability.

 ## Effect on API resilience

-These are all purely additiive changes with no effect on source stability.
+These are all purely additive changes with no effect on source stability.

 ## Alternatives Considered